abhishekkumar-pandey/practise/README.md

 Step 2:
-2.1 Check the Category under which the request is raised CL- OSC/TNM
+2.1 Check the Category under which the request is raised CL- OSC/T&M
-If it is a OSC then there must be a per material cost TNM model is like monthly salary fixed amount per resourse ( monthly cost for resourse) NON CL:
+If it is a OSC overall the will allocate the cost (not working based on FTE) T&M model is like monthly salary fixed amount per resourse ( monthly cost for resourse) NON CL:
-No resourses involved here it is service based
+No resourses involved here it is like service based Rental, OEM, Royalty, Resale, R&D
-Rental, OEM

 2.2 Check whether it is a renewal request or  not
-If it is renewal request then they will provide the old po number If it is a new resource then they wont provide any po number
+If it is renewal request then they will provide the old po number/ BPTOOL ID If it is a new resource then they wont provide any po number

 If it is a Renewal Request then we need to compare the existing request with the current request